Case Study

 Knowledge Trapped in People, Not Systems

-Experienced sales reps developed their own mental shortcuts and narratives over time, but that knowledge was difficult to transfer.
-Newer team members relied heavily on shadowing or interrupting subject-matter experts to get answers, creating bottlenecks and reinforcing dependence on a small number of individuals.
+Critical product and sales knowledge lived in inboxes, slide decks, chat threads, and personal documents rather than a shared system.
+Experienced reps developed effective shortcuts over time, but that knowledge was difficult to transfer.
+Newer team members relied on shadowing or interrupting SMEs, creating bottlenecks and reinforcing dependence on a few individuals.

 Tools Built for Documentation, Not Selling

-Sales conversations rarely followed the structure of these systems.
-Reps needed to pivot quickly based on client questions, objections, or use cases, but the tools forced linear navigation and broad searching.
-Finding the “right” answer in the moment was often slower than relying on memory or improvisation.
+Existing tools were optimized for static reference, not live conversation support.
+Reps needed to pivot quickly based on questions, objections, and use cases, but the systems forced linear navigation and broad searching.
+Finding the right answer in the moment was often slower than relying on memory or improvisation.

-To be effective, the system needed to reflect how sales actually think and operate in real conversations, not just how information is stored.
+Reorganizing static content would not solve the problem.
+The system needed to reflect how sales teams reasoned in real conversations, not just how information was stored.

 What the Solution Had to Reconcile